ori-sky/polar-space/designs/ships.md

 The vulnerable flesh beneath all the shielding and armour plate.
 Whilst energy weapons still do reduced damage to this layer, kinetic weapons can do significant damage, with a well placed explosive shot destroying some smaller ships in one shot.
 A ships hull can be repaired in flight, but the procedure requires specially programmed nanobots to be used.

+## Long Range Remote Neural Interface System (RNIS)

+Ships are (comparibly) cheap, skilled pilots are not.
+If protracted space wars have taught us anything, it's that you can't put your best fighters on the front line, ironically enough.
+That's where the *RNIS* comes in.
+Ships don't actually have pilots, they have an advanced onboard AI that interprets and executes flight instructions given to them by pilots located in control centres, either aboard capital ships, planets or industrual installations.
+Their range is not infinite, and sometimes a satelite relay network is required for support.
+However, more often than not, pilots aren't directly in harms way during a battle.
+If the ship they are piloting is destroyed control is transferred to another ship which is launched when ready.
+If a ship is detected leaving a combat zone, the pilot's control is cut and the AI takes over, either returning the ship to the combat area or initiating a reactor overload.

 # Ship Classes

 Ships are generally split into different Classifications (or "Classes") that roughly describe their role.
 ## Special Classification
 "Special" ships generally do not fit into other classifications or are somehow restricted by *SCF* Legislation.
 They are usually incredibly powerful, or particularly niche.

 # Ships

 Many ships have been developed and constructed in *The Sol Central Federation* over the years, this is not an exhaustive list.
 ## Arena Combat Vessel Mark IX